BankSA Credit Card Complimentary Travel Insurance

 Which cards offer complimentary travel insurance?

 These BankSA credit cards give you six months complimentary travel insurance.
 In this instance, these cards are considered Level 1:

 If you have the BankSA Amplify Platinum, you’re eligible for three months complimentary international travel insurance.
 This is a Level 2 credit card.
 Level 2 cards offer lower benefits than Level 1 cards.

 What are the eligibility requirements?

 To be eligible for BankSA credit card complimentary insurance, you must purchase at least $500 of your prepaid travel expenses - flights, accommodation, airport taxes, for example - on your eligible BankSA credit card, have a return travel ticket and be 80 or younger.
-Pre-existing medical conditions are not covered under this insurance, but you can apply to have any ongoing illnesses covered by calling QBE or applying for extra cover online.
+Pre-existing medical conditions are not covered under this insurance, but you can apply to have any ongoing illnesses covered by calling Allianz or applying for extra cover online.

 How do I know if I’m covered and what I’m covered for?